svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ## Exploring the models

-The model objects have the same plots and the `summary` functions as the result objects, however they work in a slightly different way.
+The model objects have the same plots and the `summary` function as the result objects, however they work in a slightly different way.
 Thus `summary` will show the statistics for each type of the available results (e.g. for calibration and validation).

 ```matlab